TheodoreEhrenborg/tiny_stories_sae/README.md

 ### With docker

-uv doesn't work well on machines that don't follow that Filesystem Hierarchy Standard (e.g. NixOS).
+uv doesn't work well on machines that don't follow the Filesystem Hierarchy Standard (e.g. NixOS).
 To run uv in this case, use the provided Dockerfile:

 1. Build the image with `./build.sh`